-After having learned how to purify my body, I felt the inner need to do the same with my mind.
-So in 2005 I took my first 10 days-course of Vipassana meditation, as it is taught by the Indian teacher S.N.
-Goenka.
-This technique is the discovery of Gautama the Buddha after his enlightenment.
-Vipassana means "to see the reality as it is".
+The path of the mind: Having sufficiently purified my body, I realized that the next step of my inner search must be done by the understanding of the mind.
+In 2005 I did my first Vipassana meditation course, taught by S.N.
+Goenka according to the tradition of the Burmese master Sayagyi U Bha Kin.
+Vipassana means "to see reality as it is".
 By practicing vipassana, one starts to understand how to purify the mind, and how to get rid of all negativity.
 This experience made me see myself in a totally new light.
-I regularly visited different vipassana centers in India, Nepal, Sri Lanka and Europe to sit and to serve for 10 day-courses.
+Meditating daily became obvious and changed my life.
+For the next ten years I went to regularly to do retreats in Vipassana centers in India, Nepal, Sri Lanka and Europe.

 The path of the breath: the breath has always been present in my different practices.
 Source of the Life that animates us, link between body and mind, and gateway to Presence.
 Several breath control techniques have nevertheless been revealed to me since the beginning of 2020 and their intense daily practice has allowed me to access a state of Consciousness which has continued to intensify since.
 The breath has probably been and remains my greatest guide on this path of inner discovery.
 Hence my intention to focus my teaching more and more in this direction.

 The 3 paths make only ONE.
 Path of liberation from the mind, to go back home to the Heart, and to grow in Presence, in the Realization of what I really am.